 Autism is a lifelong condition that can affect how a person communicates with and relates to other people.
-It can also affect how people on the autism spectrum make sense of the world around them.
+It can also affect how a person makes sense of the world around them.

-There are a number of names and terms that are used to describe autism, such as Asperger's Syndrome, autism spectrum disorder (ASD) or autism spectrum condition.
-Some professionals may also refer to autism by a different names, such as classic autism or Kanner autism, pervasive developmental disorder (PDD) or high-functioning autism (HFA).
+There are a number of names and terms that are used to describe autism, such as Asperger's Syndrome, autism spectrum disorder (ASD) or autism spectrum condition (ASC).
+Some professionals may also refer to autism by different names, such as classic autism or Kanner autism, pervasive developmental disorder (PDD) or high-functioning autism (HFA).
 Autism Hampshire uses the term autism.
 The word "spectrum" is used because individuals can be affected in such different ways.
 While all people with autism share certain difficulties, their condition will affect them in different ways.
-Some people on the autism spectrum are able to live relatively independent lives but others may have accompanying learning disabilities and need a lifetime of specialist support.
-People on the autism spectrum may also experience over or under-sensitivity to sounds, touch, tastes, smells, light or colours.
+Some autistic people are able to live relatively independent lives, but others may have accompanying learning disabilities and need a lifetime of specialist support.
+Autistic people may also experience over or under-sensitivity to sounds, touch, tastes, smells, light or colours.

-Asperger's Syndrome is a diagnosis that is given to people with autism who did not have delayed speech development as a child.
+Asperger's Syndrome is a diagnosis that is given to autistic people who did not have delayed speech development as a child.

 Autism is also much more common than most people think.
-There are over half a million people in the UK on the autism spectrum - that's around 1 in 100 people.
+There are over half a million autistic people in the UK - that's around 1 in 100 people.

-People on the autism spectrum have said that the world, to them, is a mass of people, places and events which they struggle to make sense of, and which can cause them considerable anxiety.
+Autistic people have said that the world, to them, is a mass of people, places and events, which they struggle to make sense of, and which can cause them considerable anxiety.

 In particular, understanding and relating to other people, and taking part in everyday family and social life may be harder for them.
-Other people appear to know, intuitively, how to communicate and interact with each other, and some people on the autism spectrum may wonder why they are 'different'.
+Other people appear to know, intuitively, how to communicate and interact with each other, and some autistic people may wonder why they are 'different'.

 The characteristics of autism will affect each person in very different ways.
 It is essential to understand each person's autism individually.
-A person on the autism spectrum can have any other conditional alongside their autism.
+Autistic people can have other conditional health problems alongside their autism.

 Language and communication: difficulties in recognising and understanding verbal and non-verbal language, such as gestures, facial expressions and tone of voice.